+- 1. To access authentication options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure.

+- 2. In the Mechanism list, select Kerberos.

+- 3. Choose one:

-- 1. To access authentication options, open the ODBC Data Source Administrator where you created the DSN, then select the DSN, and then click Configure - 2.
-In the Mechanism list, select Kerberos - 3.
-If your Kerberos setup does not define a default realm or if the realm of your Impala server host is not the default, then type the Kerberos realm of the Impala server host in the Realm field.
+- To use the default realm defined in your Kerberos setup, leave the Realm field empty. - Or, if your Kerberos setup does not define a default realm or if the realm of your Impala server host is not the default, then, in the Realm field, type the Kerberos realm of the Impala server. - 4.
+In the Host FQDN field, type the fully qualified domain name of the Impala server host.